camlee/power-meter/esp32-viewe/README.md

 - never scan all historical measurement records during boot or normal UI refresh;
-- keep directory listings bounded (the planned history cap is 200 segment files);
+- keep directory listings bounded (the history cap is 200 segment files);
 - avoid large derived indexes when the filesystem can be the index;
 - make expensive per-file inspection an explicit user/API operation;